vishalcloudyuga/dcos-docs/1.8/administration/installing/cloud/aws/advanced/aws-custom.md

 menu_order: 102
 ---

-You can create custom advanced templates for DC/OS.
+You can create custom CloudFormation advanced templates for DC/OS.
 You can then deploy and run DC/OS from your own private S3 bucket.

+The custom templates are created from the DC/OS advanced installer.

 **Prerequisites:**